lucatacconi/crunz-ui/.github/ROADMAP.md

 * Improvements in interface ergonomics
 * Several improvements and bug fixes on all the code
 * Fixes issue #9, #10 and #11
+* Disable via parameter of the task syntax check, an operation that can slow down a lot of obsolete servers
+* Introduction of the faq and troubleshooting page
+* Updated documentation for installation and configuration

 ### v.2.0.0 (2021-01-26)